Bolted Circular Flange

 \normalsize cos^2 (\alpha) = cos (2\alpha) - sin^2 (\alpha) (B)

-Substituting B in A:
+Substituting B into A:

 \normalsize sin^2 (\alpha) = \frac{1}{2} (1 - cos (2\alpha)) (2)